Ron Miller (American football)

-Ronald Rudolph Miller (August 19, 1939 – April 26, 2012) was an American professional football quarterback in the National Football League (NFL).
+Ronald Rudolph Miller (August 19, 1939 – April 26, 2012) was an American professional football player who was a quarterback in the National Football League (NFL).
 Miller was selected by the Los Angeles Rams in the third round of the 1961 NFL draft and later played with the team during the 1962 NFL season.
 He was also selected in the twenty-first round of the 1961 American Football League draft by the Houston Oilers.